-‘Maxim’ Bombshell Abigail Ratchford Puts Full Booty On Display In Leopard Print Thong
+‘Maxim’ Bombshell Abigail Ratchford Puts Full Booty On Display In Leopard-Print Thong

 “When I post things that are a little sexy, I’m like, ‘Mom, thank god Dad doesn’t have Instagram,'” she said.

 Before becoming a model with a massive social media following, Ratchford had some truly humble beginnings.
-She attended Catholic school for most of her life, and was voted “Most Likely To Star On Desperate Housewives” by her fellow classmates.
+She attended Catholic school for most of her life and was voted “Most Likely To Star On Desperate Housewives” by her fellow classmates.

 “‘Is there a compliment in there somewhere?’
 Is this a good thing or a bad thing?
 I really want to land a reality show,” Ratchford added.

-She took some odd jobs here and there — even working for her father’s law firm as a paralegal — while attending The University of Scranton, but decided to pursue a career in modeling instead of going forward with her degree.
-Upon a friends suggestion, she attended her first photo shoot, with the thought in mind of “what’s the worst that could happen?”
-And, clearly, she chose the right path.
+She took some odd jobs here and there — even working for her father’s law firm as a paralegal — while attending the University of Scranton, but decided to pursue a career in modeling instead of going forward with her degree.
+Upon a friend’s suggestion, she attended her first photo shoot, with the thought in mind of “what’s the worst that could happen?”
+Clearly, she chose the right path.